telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/authoring-maps.md

 ## See Also

-Other articles on Kendo UI Map:
+Other articles on the Kendo UI Map:

 * [Overview of the Map Widget]({% slug overview_kendoui_mapwidget %})
 * [Map Layers]({% slug maplayers_mapwidget %})